 Many students at BYU choose to start and grow their families while also pursuing their education.
 BYU has several resources available to students to support them as they balance school and family life.

-Title IX covers any gender-related issues, including pregnancy, birth, and postpartum needs, and the Title IX Office can help students understand what kinds of accommodations and supports are available to them.
-Here are some examples of situations in which you might seek a Title IX accommodation for your pregnancy:
+Title IX covers gender-related issues, including pregnancy, birth, and postpartum needs, and the Title IX Office can help students understand what kinds of support are available to them.
+Please reach out to Title IX directly and as early as possible to discuss options and resources available to you.

 - Pregnancy symptoms are interfering with your schoolwork (e.g. morning sickness, fatigue, hyperemesis gravidarum)